-- Replace worn or damaged spark plugs.
+- Replace worn or damaged spark plugs in the mower.

 - Check your old spark plugs or your operator’s manual for the correct part number.